- Universities with a difference

 RMC’s competitive clubs provide members an enhanced opportunity for training and competition that are otherwise not available as recreational clubs.

-For more information and to see a full list of intramural sports and recreational clubs available please visit the RMC website.
+For more information, and to see a full list of intramural sports and recreational clubs available, please visit www.gopaladinsgo.ca.

-Delivery of student support services is accomplished via the cooperative efforts and partnerships of many internal and external organizations that are capable of acting as the first point of contact, and help students either directly, or by referring them to appropriate resources.
-Students can walk into the College Success Centre for any reason to find support and help.
+Delivery of student support services is accomplished via the cooperative efforts and partnerships of many internal and external organizations that are capable of acting as the first point of contact, and help officer cadets and naval cadets either directly, or by referring them to appropriate resources.
+Officer cadets and naval cadets can walk into the RMC Success Centre for any reason to find support and help.

 - Writing Centre